capactio/website/docs/example/rocketchat-installation.md

    kubectl get pod -o wide
    ```

-1. Make sure that the pod with `public-ingress-nginx` prefix is not running on the same nodes as RocketChat.
+1. Make sure that the pod with `public-ingress-nginx` prefix is not running on the same nodes as Rocket.Chat.

    ```bash
    kubectl -n capact-system get pod -o wide
    ```

-1. Get a list of nodes where RocketChat pods are running:
+1. Get a list of nodes where Rocket.Chat pods are running:

    ```bash
    kubectl get pod -o go-template --template='{{ range .items}}{{.metadata.name}} - {{ .spec.nodeName }}{{"\n"}}{{end}}'